KunalBhavsar/design-patterns/creational/singleton_pattern/Readme.md

 ## Advantages of the Singleton Pattern:

-- Controlled Access to Resources: Ensures only one instance is used, which is useful for resource management (like database connections or logging).
+- **Controlled Access to Resources**: Ensures only one instance is used, which is useful for resource management (like database connections or logging).
-- Lazy Initialization: The Singleton instance is only created when needed, avoiding unnecessary resources being used at the start.
+- **Lazy Initialization**: The Singleton instance is only created when needed, avoiding unnecessary resources being used at the start.
-- Global Access: The single instance is easily accessible throughout the application.
+- **Global Access**: The single instance is easily accessible throughout the application.

 ## Disadvantages of the Singleton Pattern:

-- Global State: The Singleton acts as a global instance, which can lead to hidden dependencies between classes, making code harder to test and maintain.
+- **Global State**: The Singleton acts as a global instance, which can lead to hidden dependencies between classes, making code harder to test and maintain.
-- Testing Issues: Because the Singleton is globally accessible, it can be difficult to mock or replace in unit tests.
+- **Testing Issues**: Because the Singleton is globally accessible, it can be difficult to mock or replace in unit tests.
 This can break the Single Responsibility Principle if not carefully used.
-- Tight Coupling: Classes that depend on the Singleton are tightly coupled to it, which can reduce flexibility.
+- **Tight Coupling**: Classes that depend on the Singleton are tightly coupled to it, which can reduce flexibility.

 ## Real-World Example: